Data Reporting: Who, What, When, Where, Why, How

 2 Per the Terms and Conditions (PDF - 224 KB).
 HRSA intends to use this information to evaluate the effectiveness of the program at an aggregate level.
 The reporting requirement does not include any personally identifiable, patient-level information.

-RHC COVID-19 Testing and Mitigation Program reporting is mandatory for all TIN organizations that accepted corresponding program funds and does not replace any other reporting requirements that RHC organizations may have with respect to COVID-19, such as those required for public health surveillance purposes and the Provider Relief Fund.
+RHC COVID-19 Testing and Mitigation Program reporting was mandatory for all TIN organizations that accepted corresponding program funds and did not replace any other reporting requirements that RHC organizations may have had with respect to COVID-19, such as those required for public health surveillance purposes and the Provider Relief Fund.

-TIN organizations that accepted RHC COVID-19 Testing and Mitigation Program funding should continue reporting on the RHC COVID-19 Reporting Portal monthly for the corresponding program, even after the funding has been fully spent, until the reporting period closes.
+TIN organizations that accepted RHC COVID-19 Testing and Mitigation Program funding were required to continue reporting on the RHC COVID-19 Reporting Portal monthly for the corresponding program, even after the funding was fully spent, until January 31, 2023.

-RHCs that received RHC COVID-19 Testing and Mitigation Program funding and did not receive or declined RHC COVID-19 Testing Program funding must report testing data from the month RHC COVID-19 Testing and Mitigation Program funds were received (e.g., June 2021) until the end of the RHC COVID-19 Testing and Mitigation Program reporting period (January 2023).
+RHCs that received RHC COVID-19 Testing and Mitigation Program funding and did not receive or declined RHC COVID-19 Testing Program funding were required to report testing data from the month RHC COVID-19 Testing and Mitigation Program funds were received (e.g., June 2021) until the end of the RHC COVID-19 Testing and Mitigation Program reporting period (January 31, 2023).

 RHCs who have experienced a Change in Ownership or change to their Tax Identification Number (TIN), please contact the National Association of Rural Health Clinics (NARCH) for further assistance.